pydatadelhi/blog/_posts/2017-08-14-accepted-speakers.md

 ---
 layout: post
-title:  'Accepted Talks'
+title:  'First Round of Accepted Talks have been Announced'
 date:   2017-08-14
 categories: python pydata conference
 permalink: /accepted_speakers/
 ---

 The first round of talk proposals have been finalized!
-The speakers selected and their talks are as follows:
+The selected speakers and their talks are as follows:

 <style>
 table {